gioblu/PJON/strategies/OverSampling/README.md

 **Media:** Radio, Wire |
 **Pins used:** 1 / 2

-Oversampling strategy comes from the [PJON_ASK](https://github.com/gioblu/PJON_ASK) repository, and it was integrated in the PJON repository from version 3.0 beta, as a physical layer strategy.
-Bits are over-sampled to have high resilience in high interference scenarios like ASK/FSK cheap radio transceivers in urban environment.
-It is tested effectively with many versions of the ASK/FSK 315/433Mhz modules available on the market.
+Oversampling strategy comes from the [PJON_ASK](https://github.com/gioblu/PJON_ASK) repository, and it was integrated in the PJON repository from version 3.0 beta, as a data link layer strategy.
+Bits are over-sampled to have high resilience in high interference scenarios, like using an ASK/FSK cheap radio transceivers in an urban environment.
+It is tested effectively with many versions of the ASK/FSK 315/433Mhz modules available on the market, but it works nominally also through wires and the human body.

 ####Compatibility
 - ATmega88/168/328 16Mhz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)